HerrMotz/bachelor-thesis/publication/main.typ

 The goal of this section is to define a mapping from VQGs to SPARQL-SELECT queries.
 Much of the SPARQL query language's expressability is covered by BGPs.
 Further components, such as value constraints with the keyword `FILTER` could possibly also be visualised in the VQG, but are currently not defined.
 First, the goal is to show, that a VQG and qVQG can be converted to BGPs and the second step is to show how a SPARQL-SELECT query can be constructed from this.

-#lemma[
+#definition[
   Let $E':= (I union L union V) times (I union V) times (I union L union V)$ be the set of all possible edges in a VQG.
 Let Y be the set of all possible triples $Y:=(T union V) times (I union V) times (T union V)$ (a finite subset of which is a BGP).
 A BGP is now constructed using the mapping
   $
     f: E' &-> Y, \
     (s, p, o) &arrow.bar (s, p, o).
   $
-]

-#proof[
   For the mapping to be accurate, $E$ needs to be a subset or equal to $X$.
 Since both VQGs and BGPs allow variables at any position in the triple, it now only needs to be shown, that for $T: = I union L union B$ it holds true that $I union L subset.eq T$, which is trivially true from the definition of $T$.
-   #todo[Lektorat notwendig.]
 ]

 In order to convert a SPARQL SELECT-query to a VQG, this translation needs to be invertible.
 Since a valid query can have blank node specifiers for subjects and objects, but the VQG is defined without blank nodes, some replacement needs to be found.
 The SPARQL specification#footnote[in section 4.1.4 Syntax for Blank Nodes] however concludes, that a blank node can be written as a variable in a query @W3C_SPARQL_Specification.
 Therefore, in order to create a VQG from a BGP, the mapping is inverted and for any blank node a variable is inserted.
 If a blank node occurs multiple times in a query, the same variable will be used for all occurences.